 Anti-cyclic citrullinated peptide (anti-CCP) is an antibody present in most rheumatoid arthritis patients.
-Levels of anti-CCP can be detected in a patient through a blood test.
-A positive anti-CCP test result can be used in conjunction with other blood tests, imaging tests, and physical examinations to reach a rheumatoid arthritis diagnosis.
+Levels of anti-CCP can be detected in a patient through a simple blood test.
+A positive anti-CCP test result can be used in conjunction with other blood tests, imaging tests, and/or physical examination findings to diagnose rheumatoid arthritis.

-A positive anti-CCP test result in rheumatoid arthritis patients can be used as a prognostic tool to determine the severity of symptoms the patient may have throughout the disease course.
+A positive anti-CCP test result can be used as a prognostic tool to determine the severity of symptoms the patient may have throughout their disease course.
 Anti-CCP positive patients can potentially experience a more aggressive disease course.
-However, this can also depend on many different factors and varies from patient to patient.
-The prognosis of anti-CCP positive patients also depends greatly on early diagnosis of rheumatoid arthritis and how soon treatment can begin.
+However, this can also depend on many different factors and varies between each individual.
+The prognosis of anti-CCP positive patients also depends greatly on early diagnosis of rheumatoid arthritis as well as early initiation of treatment.

-Anti-CCP is an autoantibody produced by the patient’s immune system that attacks the body.
+Anti-CCP is an autoantibody.
+This means that the patient’s immune system produces antibodies that identify the patient’s cells as foreign material and as a result, attack its own normal cells.
 These attacks can produce inflammatory symptoms most commonly experienced in rheumatoid arthritis.

 Testing for the presence of anti-CCP is a relatively new support tool in helping doctors diagnose rheumatoid arthritis.
-Prior to the discovery of anti-CCP and the testing of it, most doctors used rheumatoid factor – another antibody – as a test to help reach a rheumatoid arthritis diagnosis.
+Prior to the discovery and testing of anti-CCP, most doctors used rheumatoid factor (RF) – another antibody – as a test to help reach a rheumatoid arthritis diagnosis.

 Anti-CCP is thought to be present in 60% to 70% of patients with rheumatoid arthritis.
+They are present early in the disease process and have not been found consistently in any other autoimmune disease syndrome.
 Anti-CCPs can also exist in a patient for years before they ever develop clinical rheumatoid arthritis symptoms.

 Anti-CCP positive testing is also used to help doctors deliver a prognosis because many anti-CCP positive patients experience severe rheumatoid arthritis symptoms.
-Testing positive for anti-CCP also helps doctors pursue specific treatment options.
+As a result, this test also helps doctors pursue specific and possibly more aggressive treatment options.

 Some researchers feel that there is a strong connection between smoking and rheumatoid arthritis patients who have this shared epitope.
-It’s thought that the lung inflammation caused by smoking could possibly lead to developing the anti-CCP antibodies in patients who possess this shared epitope.
+It is hypothesized that the lung inflammation caused by smoking could possibly lead to developing the anti-CCP antibodies in patients who possess this shared epitope.